Glyderau from Deiniolen to Capel Curig

 Parking at the start at road side, but returning from Capel Curig will need 2 cars or a walk from Deiniolen.

-Glyderau from Deiniolen to Capel Curig Route Map and GPX Download
+Glyderau from Deiniolen to Capel Curig Ordnance Survey Map and GPX File Download

 The classic traverse of the entire Glyder range from Deiniolen to Capel Curig.
 The only way to improve on this route is to nip up Tryfan on the way past, as you lose less than 100m descending to Bwlch Tryfan.
 On this occasion, we camped over half way at Llyn y Caseg Fraith which provides one of the best viewpoints of Tryfan.